RuchinHimasha/TechRuchin/README.md

 ### Dependencies

-**`ruchin`** requires following programs to run properly -
+**`TechRuchin`** requires following programs to run properly -
 - `php`
 - `wget`
 - `curl`
 - `git`

-> All the dependencies will be installed automatically when you run `ruchin` for the first time.
+> All the dependencies will be installed automatically when you run `TechRuchin` for the first time.

 > Supported Platform : **`Termux`**, **`Ubuntu/Debian/Kali`**, **`Arch Linux/Manjaro`**, **`Fedora`**